openhive-network/wax-doc/src/appendix/diff-base-chain.md

 ## Hive Chain Interface

-The `IHiveChainInterface` extends the functionalities of the `IWaxBaseInterface` and adds high-level network-related operations.
+The Chain interface extends the functionalities of the Base interface and adds high-level network-related operations.
 This interface connects to a Hive API endpoint.
 Here are some highlights:

 1. **Network Operations:**
    - **Creating transaction with Automatic Data Fetching:** It can fetch the head block or reference block data automatically, which is crucial for building and broadcasting transactions.